-What does it mean when someone says she is a financial advisor?
+What does it mean when someone says they are a financial advisor?

 The titles "financial advisor" and "financial planner" are vague terms that don't connote any specific type of training or education.
 That's why the financial certifications a person has obtained are so vital to selecting an advisor.
 Understanding which certifications are relevant is also confusing.
 In fact, there are 135 designations of different financial advisors, 90 of which begin with a "c"!
-Finding the right expert for your needs can be daunting, but we'll examine the differences between the six most common certifications that financial advisors receive.
-Just because someone is called a financial planner, does not mean they are the right person for your needs.
-People with any of these certifications can help with financial planning, but each certification comes with a unique skill set.
+Finding the right expert for your needs can be daunting, but we'll take a look at a few common certifications that financial advisors hold, so you may make a more informed decision while picking an advisor.

 CFP's are the most versatile type of financial advisor, as they are able to help you on any financial issue, including investments, tax advice, budgeting and more.
 If you need a comprehensive review of your situation, a CFP is your best bet.

 Earning the CFP designation represents a serious dedication to one's craft.
 After taking a rigorous course load, CFP's must pass a test that only 60% pass.
 They are also required to have at least three years of experience in financial planning before applying for certification.

 CFP's are typically paid a fee for the services they provide, rather than earning a commission on investments or products that they sell.
 This makes them more impartial than some other advisors.Takeaways:

 The ChFC certification is quite similar to the CFP both in terms of covering broad financial knowledge and its rigorous standards.
 Like a CFP, a Chartered Financial Consultant can provide services ranging from tax advice to retirement planning.